Backpacking San Gil Colombia: Crazy last 24 hours

-Why was I even surprised by what transpired in San Gil Colombia?
+Why was I even surprised by what transpired while backpacking San Gil Colombia?

 Bizzare, unpredictable, weird, crazy…these are just some words to describe how my backpacking life has been since I first started long term solo traveling in 2010.